How To Hold And Breastfeed Your Baby

 Co-sleeping is when your baby sleeps with you in bed at night.
-Co-sleeping may help make breastfeeding easier and more convenient.
-However, there is a chance that your baby may choke or have trouble breathing.
-Co-sleeping may be unsafe if you smoke, drink alcohol, or use drugs.
+Co-sleeping is not safe for your baby.
+There is a chance that your baby may choke or have trouble breathing.
 Ask your caregiver for more information on sleeping and safety while breastfeeding.

 Where can I find more information?